MikeDigitize/Getting_Started_With_TDD/README.md

 *At this point in time, we know the least about how this thing will work.*

 So we're perfectly entitled to start prototyping it in code.
-Often, lesser experienced developers find this easier than starting cold, with a test.
+Often developers find this way easier than starting cold, with a test.
-Think of it as sending out a scouting party to do a bit of recon about what's in store ahead.
+Think of it as sending out a scouting party to gather some recon about what's in store ahead.
 When we get the intel back we'll be in a better place to start writing tests.

 ## Prototyping